katiestar99/ansible/docs/docsite/rst/community/community.rst

 Community Information & Contributing
 ````````````````````````````````````

 This page is deprecated.
-Please see the updated :ref:`Ansible Community Guide <ansible_community_guide>`.
+Please see the updated :ref:`Assible Community Guide <assible_community_guide>`.